 2. Heat Degradation

-Higher temperatures only expedite the natural peroxide degradation process.
+Higher temperatures cause the unstable whitening gels to break down even faster.
 Most often, warmer temperatures are encountered in storage warehouses and downright hot temperatures (as high as 165°F) during truck shipping to and from those warehouses.
 It’s not cheap or easy to keep the gels refrigerated throughout the entire storage and shipping processes, so degradation is bound to happen multiple times along the way.

 3. Chemical Stabilizing Gel Ingredients

-It is common for manufacturers to use anhydrous gel bases or phosphoric acid to create an acidic pH to stabilize the gels, lessening the amount of premature chemical breakdown.
+It is common for manufacturers to use anhydrous gel bases and/or phosphoric acid to stabilize the gels, lessening the amount of premature chemical breakdown.
 Unfortunately, these chemical stabilizers cause the whitening gels to be more stable (less unstable) when placed on the teeth of patients.
 Therefore, the whitening gels do not break down as effectively, resulting in less whitening result.

 4. Lack of Chemically Influenced Production of Effective Bleaching Factors